 This openness at first seems precarious to our traditional way of thinking.
 Yet in actuality, it is inevitable.
 It is also not as different as it first seems.
 Anyone now can manufacture existing products without significant patent protection, but must provide the needed resources for engineering, manufacturing, sales, and support.
 The Chinese are manufacturing measurement instruments such as DSOs and waveform generators, and established companies with a more expensive labor base feel the pressure to collaborate with them.
 There is not as much product protection from the traditional closed-source strategy as it might seem.

 Open-source designers can succeed well in business if they are also vested in successful suppliers, and can possibly become well-rewarded.
-Yet at the same time, those desiring to enter the electronics industry - both engineers wanting to be independent and entrepreneurs - have a way of finding each other to their mutual benefit.
+Yet at the same time, those desiring to enter the electronics industry - both independent engineers and entrepreneurs - have a way of finding each other to their mutual benefit.
 With a lower entry barrier, more market choices become available.
-Some of them are culled out by a discriminating market while the better designers and suppliers have more chance of success.
+Some of them are culled out by a discriminating market while the better designers and suppliers have a greater prospect of success.
 Traditional reasoning tells a designer to look after his own supplier function to assure its success.
 (If you want it done right, do it yourself.)
 Yet the designer can only be a single supplier and this sole effort is less likely to succeed than multiple suppliers who are oriented to the supplier function.
-The open-source multiple-supplier scheme does not make it easier, overall, to succeed in the electronics business because the market still presents the same demands.
-What is different is that by separating designer and supplier functions as free-market activities, each has a greater opportunity to succeed in that neither is solely dependent on a single one of the other.
+The open-source multiple-supplier scheme does not make it easier overall to succeed in the electronics business because the market still presents the same demands.
+What is different is that by separating designer and supplier functions as free-market activities, each has a greater opportunity to succeed; neither is solely dependent on a single one of the other.

 As the open-market scheme takes hold in industry, traditional companies might split into designer and supplier companies, where some of the traditional advantage is retained by preference agreements between the splitting companies.
 Yet each company acquires freedom to sell designs to other suppliers or acquire designs from other designers.
 The present state of the industry is showing some pressure for this to happen, as companies go outside for contract engineering support while also engaging contract manufacturing companies.
 The novelty is for contract engineers and manufacturers to expand their scope of industry involvement beyond that of traditional company support.
 Each would expand into enterprises that use their capabilities in whatever way they can and this would include the designer and supplier roles of the open-source scheme.